-Whether you’re looking for a great lunch spot, a post-work bite and beer with your colleagues, or the perfect date-night destination, Singapore’s CBD has a lot to offer.
-Here’s a handful of restaurants to try in and around Raffles Place.
+Whether you’re looking for a good restaurant for a business lunch, a post-work bite, a drink with your colleagues or the perfect date-night destination, Singapore’s Central Business District (CBD) has a lot to offer.
+Here are four restaurants to try in in the downtown area, including Raffles Place, Chinatown and Marina Bay.

 Cook & Brew